Bailey Video Podcast: How Can Brand Strategy Enhance the Buyer Journey?

 The Bailey Video Podcast is an ongoing web series centered on brand creation and development.
 In each episode, Bailey’s branding experts are joined by industry leaders and subject matter experts to candidly discuss some of the most important topics facing brands and businesses today.

-Our latest episode features insights on how brand strategy can enhance the buyer journey from Charlie Cole, Chief Executive Officer of FTD and Chris Bailey, President and CEO of Bailey Brand Consulting.
+Our latest episode features insights on how brand strategy can enhance the buyer journey from Charlie Cole, former Chief Executive Officer of FTD and Chris Bailey, President and CEO of Bailey Brand Consulting.
 The two discuss the importance of brand strategy in an environment where the consumer journey has become increasingly complex and competitive.

 - How can brand strategy create a holistic online and offline experience?